AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/criteo.md

 * You need to have an administrator user account on [Criteo Management Center](https://marketing.criteo.com).
 * You'll need your Criteo Advertiser ID (ask your Criteo contact if you don't have this ID).
-* You'll need to provide GUM caller ID, in case you want to use GUM ID as identifier.
+* You'll need to provide [!DNL GUM caller ID], in case you want to use [!DNL GUM ID] as identifier.

 ## Limitations {#limitations}

 * Criteo does not currently support removing users from audiences.
 * Criteo only accepts [!DNL SHA-256]-hashed and plain-text emails (to be transformed into [!DNL SHA-256] before sending).
-Please do not send any PII (Personal Identifiable Information, such as individual's names or phone numbers).
+Please do not send any PII (Personal Identifiable Information, such as individuals' names or phone numbers).
 * Criteo needs at least one identifier to be provided by the client.
-It prioritizes GUM ID as identifier over hashed email as it contributes to better matching rate.
+It prioritizes [!DNL GUM ID] as identifier over hashed email as it contributes to better matching rate.

 ![Prerequisites](../../assets/catalog/advertising/criteo/prerequisites.png)